Karuka: Uses

 The high fat content means the nuts can be processed into an edible yellow oil.
-Karuka contains 52.39% oleic acid, 44.90% palmitic acid, and 0.19% stearic acid.
+Karuka oil contains 52.39% oleic acid, 44.90% palmitic acid, and 0.19% stearic acid.
 The oil is a good source of Vitamin E (α-tocopherol 5.03 mg/100 g).
 The colour of the oil is from the carotenoids, which are at a concentration of 2.75 μg/g.
 The antioxidant activity for the oil is fairly low, and it is higher in saturated than unsaturated fats.

 Some subjective reports indicate that children are healthier after karuka season, but there may also be increased incidence of tropical ulcers and pig-bel (caused by Clostridium perfringens).
 But the connections, if any, are unclear.

 Trunks and buttress roots are used for building.
 The sheets of bark are used for house walls.
 The leaves are used for bush shelters and raincapes.
 The leaves were the preferred building material for housing in Papua New Guinea before colonial contact.
 The durable white spathe leaves on male inflorescences are used by the Wola people to wrap pearl shells.

 Karuka can be cultivated by cutting a mature branch and replanting it (vegetative propagation).
 Suckers can also be replanted.
 Nurseries also plant seeds directly.
 New nuts will grow when a tree is at least five or six years old, and can keep producing for up to fifty years.
-The tree can tolerate temperatures down to 3 °C for extended periods and 0 °C for short periods.
+The tree can tolerate temperatures down to 3 C for extended periods and 0 C for short periods.
 The USDA hardiness is 10–12, and is hardy to zone 10 in the UK system.

 In Upper Karint near Pingirip, karukas are planted as boundary lines between garden plots.